MuhammadAkbar007/edu-center-kaizen-django-rest-framework/assignment.md

 Project requirement is to manage the education center’s students, teachers and groups.

 ## What does happen in the project?
-- [ ] Groups Teachers and Students.
+- [x] Groups Teachers and Students.
+- [x] Admin adds a teacher.
-- [ ] Admin adds a teacher and also adds a group.
+- [-] Admin adds a teacher and also adds a group.
 - [ ] When a group is added, a teacher is assigned to it.
 - [ ] Adding a student is done by the Admin or a teacher.
 - [ ] When a student is added, he is assigned to a group.